How to Qualify for Medicare and Medicaid

 Medicare and Medicaid Eligibility Rules

 The Medicare-Medicaid Dual Eligibles program is for beneficiaries eligible for both Medicare benefits and Medicaid benefits.
-Currently, 12 million Americans are dually eligible for both Medicaid and Medicare benefits.
+Currently, 12 million Americans are dually eligible for both Medicaid and Medicare benefits, and these plans are often referred to as dual special needs (d snp) plans.

 Eligibility for the Dual Eligibles program is based on Social Security Administration income methodologies.
 These methodologies are determined by where someone falls under the Federal Poverty Level.